NOAA-EMC/ccpa/readme.txt

     ics.v13.1p

-   (2) build the executables of CCPA
+   (2) Build the executables of CCPA
-       go to the sorc sub-directory, following the instructions in README.build file, all the executables will be generated and saved in the exec sub-directory.
+       Go to the sorc sub-directory, following the instructions in README.build file, all the executables will be generated and saved in the exec sub-directory.

 3. Start the test run, on wcoss
-    Please check and modify (if it is necessaray) the ecf/jccpa_conus_00.ecf, ecf/jccpa_conus_12.ecf, jobs/JCCPA_CONUS, to make sure the paths of the source and output files are correct.
+    Please check and modify (if it is necessary) the ecf/jccpa_conus_00.ecf, ecf/jccpa_conus_12.ecf, jobs/JCCPA_CONUS, to make sure the paths of the source and output files are correct.
-    Run ecf/jccpa_conus_00.ecf and ecf/jccpa_conus_12.ecf to launch ccpa jobs.
+    Run ecf/jccpa_conus_00.ecf and ecf/jccpa_conus_12.ecf to launch CCPA jobs.

 4. Resources requirements